Arteinsana7/fullstack-intern-test-case-main/README.md

 Now that the API also sends a `code` for each course, replace the `id` by this new `code` in the course list.

+#### My code :

+I modified the course-schemas and created a function to generate a random 6-character code.
+This change updated the CourseController endpoint for creating a course to ensure that a unique code is generated for each course.

 ### Step 4 - search for a course

 #### Backend